thomasgolian/network-engineering-labs/rstp-failover-lab/README.md

 <br>

-We can see the conversation and reconvergence of the switches on the CLI when we enable debugging:
+Reconvergence of the switches on the CLI when we enable debugging:
 <br>debug spanning-tree events

 <img src="images/debug-rstp-events.jpg" width="600">